When a Relationship Ends

-You start to think of other couples you know who are always fighting, have money issues, addictions or have even had affairs and “they’re still together”.
+You start to think of other couples who are always fighting, having money issues, addictions or have even had an affair and “they’re still together.”
 It doesn’t seem right and it doesn’t seem fair.

 People need something or someone to blame to justify why the relationship ended and why they are feeling the way they do.
 They’ll over-analyse the whole relationship looking for signs they must have missed along the way.

 People need to be able to say, “We broke up because of THIS”.
 It gives people closure.
 And closure gives people relief.
 If you don’t have closure you can drive yourself crazy trying to get it.

 You can look back, you can assume, you can use your imagination but no matter how hard you look you can’t find one specific thing that caused the relationship to end.
 Sometimes it can be lots of little “nothings” that ends up being a big something.

 Looking for a Resource to Help Your Marriage?